-Some trees can take decades to mature, whereas fast-growing trees can gain considerable height each year.
+Some trees can take decades to mature, whereas fast-growing trees can gain considerable height each year, between one and eight feet depending on the species.
 If you want shade or privacy for your landscape quickly, a fast-growing tree might be the right choice for you.
 Plus, such a tree will add considerable ornamental value to the landscape soon after you plant it.

-Some fast-growing trees may not be as strong as the species that take a long time to mature, and limbs might be prone to breaking.
-Consider a planting site away from where limbs could drop onto structures.
+A potential issue with fast-growing trees is that they may not be as strong as other trees that grow slowly, and their limbs might be prone to breaking.
+For that reason, chose a planting site away from where limbs could drop onto structures.
 In addition, their growth rate can mean more extensive pruning if you want to keep their size and shape in check.

-Here are 15 fast-growing trees that might be the perfect fit for your landscape.
+Here are 15 fast-growing trees for different climate zones.

 -